Biden and Putin to speak Thursday amid tensions over Ukraine

 U.S. Secretary of State Antony Blinken on Wednesday met with Ukrainian President Volodymyr Zelenskyy.
 State Department spokesperson Ned Price said Blinken "reiterated the United States' unwavering support for Ukraine's independence, sovereignty, and territorial integrity in the face of Russia's military buildup on Ukraine's borders."

+The senior administration official said Wednesday there is no plan so far for Mr. Biden to speak to Zelenskyy after the Putin call like he did last time, but they are expected to speak soon.

 U.S. intelligence has warned that Russia could invade Ukraine as early as January, a U.S. official told CBS News earlier this month.
 Russia has built up an estimated 100,000 troops near the Ukrainian border.
+Despite recent reports that the Russians have withdrawn 10,000 troops from the area, the senior administration official said the White House is "greatly concerned" about the still "significant Russian troop presence" along the border.
+CBS News has reported that the 10,000 withdrawn troops is just a fraction of the number that still remains at the border.

 In 2014, Russia annexed Ukraine's Crimean peninsula and amassed troops along the border.

 Download our Free App